-Matthew L. Hendricksen is an associate in Plunkett Cooney's Chicago office who focuses his commercial litigation practice advocating on behalf of both large national banks and smaller regional banks, as well as other commercial clients in a wide variety of banking and business practice matters.
+Matthew L. Hendricksen is a partner in Plunkett Cooney's Chicago office who focuses his commercial litigation practice advocating on behalf of both large national banks and smaller regional banks, as well as other commercial clients in a wide variety of banking and business practice matters.

 Prior to attending law school, Mr. Hendricksen worked in the investment division of a large national bank.

 Admitted to practice law in state and federal courts in Illinois, Mr. Hendricksen received his law degree from Loyola University Chicago School of Law in 2008.
 He is a member of the Illinois State and the Chicago bar associations.
 Mr. Hendricksen received his undergraduate degree in finance from Marquette University in 2002.

 Representative Client Work